Momentum Indicators: 5 Best Practices You Need to Apply

 How Do Momentum Indicators Work?

-They operate on the fundamental principle that as prices gather momentum in a particular direction, the likelihood of the trend continuing increases.
+They operate on the principle that as prices gather momentum in a particular direction, the likelihood of continuation increases—until momentum fades or reverses.

-• Comparison with Historical Prices: They compare current prices to historical prices over a defined period, typically using mathematical formulas.
+They commonly compare current prices to historical prices over a defined period, using formulas to assess the speed and magnitude of moves.

 These indicators function by analyzing the rate at which prices change over a specified period, offering insights into market trends' strength and direction.